sabio-engineering/cookbook-dvelp/guides/Circle CI 2.md

 ```
 This will try and restore any cached dependencies using a checksum based on your lock file.

-### Avoiding race conditions
+### Avoiding Race Conditions
-One problem we should take care of though is race conditions to do with how the additional services come up.
-It’s possible that Postgres might take slightly longer to be available and so our tests might start running …and then all fail.
+We need to make sure that we avoid certain commands from running before their dependencies are ready.
+For example, we need to make sure Postgres is up before we run our test suite.

-To solve this, we can use dockerize to wait for the appropriate port to be available.
-Add this as a run step:
+To solve this, we can tell `dockerize` to wait for a given port before it runs the next command:
 ```
       - run:
           name: Wait for DB
           command: dockerize -wait tcp://localhost:5432 -timeout 1m
 ```
-### Create database from schema
+### Create your Database

+If you try to run your test suite against an empty DB, it's going to fail.
+Make sure it's got the correct data structure by loading the schema:

 ```
       - run:
           name: Database setup